MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 - If fewer offsets than partitions are provided, the remaining partitions will start at offset 0.
 This is true if you provide `start_offset=1` or `start_offset=[1, ...]`.
 - If more offsets than partitions are provided, then any partitions added later will incorrectly be read from that offset.
 So, if you have a single partition, but you provide `start_offset=[1,2]`, when you add the second partition you will miss the first 2 records of data.
-- Using an offset with a source envelope that can supply updates or deletes requires that Materialize handle possibly nonsensical events (e.g. an update for a row that was never inserted).
-For that reason, starting at an offset requires either a `NONE` envelope or a `(DEBEZIUM) UPSERT` envelope.

 #### Time-based offsets